C.J. Abrams Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective 8.6 K/9, which ranks 17th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Padres pitching staff ranks 17th in MLB.

-- Padres pitchers combine to rank 13th in baseball in home runs given up (53 total, 1.1 per game).
+- Padres pitchers combine to allow 55 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

-- Darvish gets the start for the Padres, his ninth of the season.
-He is 2-3 with a 3.56 ERA and 53 strikeouts in 48 2/3 innings pitched.
+- The Padres will send Weathers (1-2) out for his fifth start of the season.
+He is 1-2 with a 3.42 ERA and 14 strikeouts in 23 2/3 innings pitched.

-- The right-hander's most recent time out was on Wednesday against the Kansas City Royals, when he tossed 5 1/3 innings, surrendering four earned runs while allowing six hits.
+- The left-hander's most recent appearance was on Sunday, May 14 against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering four earned runs while allowing three hits.

+- The 23-year-old has amassed an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
+Opponents are hitting .222 against him.

 © 2023 Data Skrive.
 All rights reserved.